-We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 No. 333-156454 of Global Ship Lease, Inc. of our reports dated June 19, 2009 relating to the combined financial statements of Global Ship Lease, Inc., and its Predecessor, which appears in this Amendment No 1 to the Annual Report on Form 20-F.
+We hereby consent to the incorporation by reference in the Registration Statement on Form S-8 No. 333-156454 of Global Ship Lease, Inc. of our reports dated September 14, 2010 relating to the combined financial statements of Global Ship Lease, Inc., and its Predecessor, which appears in this Annual Report on Form 20-F/A.

-/s/ PricewaterhouseCoopers
+/s/ PricewaterhouseCoopers PricewaterhouseCoopers

-PricewaterhouseCoopers

-Neuilly-sir-Seine, France
+Neuilly-sur-Seine, France